 A walk around National Trust Lacock village and Abbey.

-This is an easy walk of about 2 miles with the added bonus of a beautiful village with shops, cafes and inns and the Abbey (a Harry Potter film location).
+This is an easy walk of just over 2 miles with the added bonus of a beautiful village with shops, cafes and inns and the Abbey (a Harry Potter film location).
 If you have your four legged friend with you, there are some great spots to safely introduce them to swimming in the river.

 The two valleys walk between Avoncliff and Freshford